Selected article from the World Ocean Initiative

 To commemorate Japan’s National Ocean Day on July 23rd, the World Ocean Initiative hosted the first webinar in a three-part series on Blue Recovery, sponsored by the Nippon Foundation and the Sasakawa Peace Foundation.
 The discussion focused on post-pandemic priorities for ocean sustainability in Asia and the Pacific and laid the foundations for the next two webinars on science-led ocean innovation and the delayed ocean “super” year.

-Charles Goddard, editorial director for global initiatives at The Economist Group, opened the discussion by acknowledging fresh challenges facing the ocean economy as a result of the pandemic.
+Charles Goddard, editorial director for global initiatives at Economist Impact, opened the discussion by acknowledging fresh challenges facing the ocean economy as a result of the pandemic.
 Disruptions in global supply chains have put deliveries in the fisheries sector under pressure.
 Shipping, which has seen fewer emissions because of reduced trade volumes, is experiencing a new crisis: seafarers have been stranded on ships, unable to return onshore due to lockdowns.

 With tourism grinding to a halt, up to 40% of the GDP of small island development states (SIDS) has been impacted.
 Covid-19 has also triggered a new pandemic in plastic pollution, not least due to the rapid uptick in demand for single-use plastics such as personal protective equipment.
 Nations in Asia and the Pacific are grappling with similar issues along with existing climate-related threats such as extreme weather conditions.